dougeby/IntuneDocs/intune/certificates-s-mime-encryption-sign.md

 ms.suite: ems
 search.appverid: MET150
 #ms.tgt_pltfrm:
-ms.custom: intune-azure
+ms.custom: intune-azure; seodec18

 ---

-# S/MIME email signing and encryption in Intune
+# S/MIME overview to sign and encrypt email in Intune

-> [!IMPORTANT]
-> We’re making some improvements to the S/MIME feature described in this article.
-As a result, the S/MIME feature is temporarily removed in Intune.
-When this feature is released, we’ll remove this note.

-S/MIME provides an extra level of security to your email communications by using encryption and decryption.
-Microsoft Intune can use S/MIME to sign and encrypt emails to mobile devices running iOS, Windows, Windows Phone, Android, and macOS.
+Email certificates, also known as S/MIME certificate, provide an extra level of security to your email communications by using encryption and decryption.
+Microsoft Intune can use S/MIME certificates to sign and encrypt emails to mobile devices running iOS, Windows, Windows Phone, Android, and macOS.

 On iOS devices, you can create an Intune-managed email profile that uses S/MIME and certificates to sign and encrypt incoming and outgoing emails.
 For other platforms, S/MIME may or may not be supported.
 If it's supported, you can install certificates that use S/MIME signing and encryption.
 Then, an end user can enable S/MIME in their email application.

-For more information about S/MIME email signing and encryption, see [S/MIME for message signing and encryption](https://docs.microsoft.com/Exchange/policy-and-compliance/smime).
+For more information about S/MIME email signing and encryption with Exchange, see [S/MIME for message signing and encryption](https://docs.microsoft.com/Exchange/policy-and-compliance/smime).

+This article provides an overview of using S/MIME certificates to sign and encrypt emails on your devices.

 ## Signing certificates

 Certificates used for signing allow the client email app to communicate securely with the email server.

-To use signing certificates, create a template on your certificate authority that focuses on signing.
+To use signing certificates, create a template on your certificate authority (CA) that focuses on signing.
 On Microsoft Active Directory Certification Authority, [Configure the server certificate template](https://docs.microsoft.com/windows-server/networking/core-network-guide/cncg/server-certs/configure-the-server-certificate-template) lists the steps to create certificate templates.

 Signing certificates in Intune use PKCS certificates.
 [Configure and use PKCS certificates](certficates-pfx-configure.md) describes how to deploy and use PKCS certificate in your Intune environment.
 These steps include: